0xddom/ferret/README.md

 ./ciao-boot.sh build
 ```

 For the mutation of the samples the fuzzer uses `radamsa`.
-For instalation instruction of `radamsa` check it's [repo](https://gitlab.com/akihe/radamsa).
+For instalation instructions of `radamsa` check it's [repo](https://gitlab.com/akihe/radamsa).

 ## Usage